vitabaks/postgresql_cluster/automation/roles/upgrade/README.md

       - Perform pg_dropcluster (for Debian based)
       - Clear the new PostgreSQL data directory
   - Get the current install user (rolname with oid = 10)
-  - Get the current encodig and data_checksums settings
+  - Get the current encoding and data_checksums settings
   - Initialize new PostgreSQL data directory
     - for Debain based: on all database servers to create default config files
     - for RedHat based: on the Primary only